rashmi-web-developer/imageUpload/README.md

 2. Now just call the function from common file.
 3. This function return the status of image upload.

-# Below steps follow for the copy image from the URL
+# Below steps follow for the download image from the URL

 1. Passed the external image url, new image url
 2. Now just call the function from common file.